VML8/ftb-quest-manager/README.md

 # FTB Quest Viewer

 A Python tool for viewing and navigating FTB (Feed The Beast) quest data from Minecraft modpacks.
-This tool parses SNBT quest files and provides an interactive command-line interface to explore quest chapters, individual quests, tasks, and rewards.
+This tool parses SNBT quest and language files and provides an interactive, modular command-line interface to explore quest chapters, individual quests, tasks, and rewards.

 ## Features

+- **Localization Support (New in 1.1.0):** Automatically loads quest titles and names from the `en_us.snbt` language file for a localized experience.
-- **Interactive Navigation**: Browse quest chapters and individual quests with a user-friendly command-line interface
+- **Interactive Navigation:** Browse quest chapters and individual quests with a modular, user-friendly command-line interface.
-- **Detailed Quest Information**: View comprehensive quest details including coordinates, dependencies, and settings
+- **Detailed Quest Information:** View comprehensive quest details including coordinates, dependencies, and settings, displayed with color-coded clarity.
-- **Task & Reward Analysis**: Drill down into specific tasks and rewards with detailed information including:
+- **Task & Reward Analysis:** Drill down into specific tasks and rewards with detailed information including:
   - Item requirements and rewards with quantities
   - Task types and optional status
   - Advancement requirements
   - Item components and metadata
-- **SNBT File Support**: Automatically loads and parses FTB quest data from SNBT files
+- **SNBT File Support:** Automatically loads and parses FTB quest data from SNBT files.
-- **Cross-Platform**: Works on Windows, Linux, and macOS
+- **Cross-Platform:** Works on Windows, Linux, and macOS.

 ## Installation